Diakonia's framework agreement with Sida

 How Diakonia spends the money from Sida

 Eligibility for civil society grants from Sida is dependent on the organization having a self-funded element.
 This means that Diakonia itself has to contribute at least ten percent in order to receive the funding applied for from Sida.
-In this year's application Diakonia is contributing approximately SEK 23.7 million.
 This money comes from donations from private individuals, parishes, societies and companies.

 Funding for information and communications

-The information grant, which for Diakonia amounts to SEK 5.5 million in 2014, is used to spread information in Sweden about the forces driving development in poor countries.
+The information grant is used to spread information in Sweden about the forces driving development in poor countries.
 The funding from Sida may not be used for advocacy work.
 Instead Diakonia funds such activities with money from the Swedish Postcode Lottery.